-08 Jun Future of E-commerce
+08 Jun What Can We Expect in the Future of E-Commerce?

 E-commerce has enjoyed a massive spike this past year due to several factors, including a global pandemic that shut down traditional retail and kept people at home and a recent explosion in technology that makes online selling easy for anyone.
 Revenue in this sector continues to rise and is projected to reach new heights this year.
 As new entrepreneurs and seasoned business professionals alike give in to the allure of launching online brands, the future of e-commerce will require companies to become savvy about every aspect of their customer experience, from marketing strategies to payment options.
 Remaining up-to-date on the latest e-commerce trends will be crucial to keeping the revenue flowing.

 Projected E-commerce Revenue Exceeds $1 trillion Between 2020 and 2025

 The researchers at Euromonitor International have projected that nearly half of retail growth between 2020-2025 will come from online sales and that total growth in that period could exceed $1 trillion.
 Though online sales still account for a relatively small portion of global retail, it’s clear that momentum favors e-commerce, and that online shopping will become more prevalent as digital tools and consumer expectations evolve.

 This growth is excellent news for entrepreneurs who plan to launch an e-commerce business or expand the online presence of an existing brick-and-mortar store.
 E-commerce trends demonstrate that the consumer appetite is there, but brands need to step up and deliver now that competition and expectations are higher than ever.

 E-commerce Brands Must Satisfy Rising Consumer Expectations to Thrive